merin86/sink-battleships/README.md

 ## Validator

-- Only one error message appeared when the code was tested through the [Pep8 Validator](https://pep8ci.herokuapp.com/).
-The code on this line is considered too long.
-However, this code is not visible in the terminal, so I assumed there should be no problem.
+- No errors were found when passing the code in the [Pep8 Validator](https://pep8ci.herokuapp.com/)

 <img src="docs/images/linter.jpg">